 Switchgear construction shall facilitate floor roll-out of circuit breakers in the lower cells.
 Guide channels shall be provided for smooth circuit breaker roll-in.

-Each vertical indoor section shall be approximately 36” width x 98.5” depth x 95.25” height.
+Each vertical indoor section shall be approximately 36 inches width x 98.5 inches depth x 95.25 inches height.

 The steel used in the structure and panels shall be chemically cleaned, hot phosphate treated, rinsed and oven-dried and shall be given an electrostatically applied coat of ANSI 61 polyester paint.